Package promotions are applied to one or more items selected by the user.

 Select Package promotions editor setup from the menu:

 The default Package transactions will be selected - one Transaction from the Package item transaction column for the first phase, and one from the Additional items transaction column for the "next" or additional phase.
+Typically you will not have to select or change anything in this screen, unless you are setting up customized packages, such as kits where the quantity is preset and cannot be changed by the user, then follow the instructions below.

 You can add more transactions for either of the phases with your own configurations for the views and settings.